Component: REST data sources

 Introduction

-REST API is one of the most popular data exchange protocols these days.
+REST APIs are one of the most popular data exchange protocols these days.
 However, implementing either a good data solution or a REST API is never easy.
 This component is designed to provide a robust, secure, and convenient way to quickly enable access to your Casewhere data sources.

 Features